jannafierst/FIU_CRE/README.md

 	$ cat RM*/consensi.fa.classified Rhabditida.repeatmasker > [species_name].repeats

-Finally, RepeatMasker creates a masked version of our assembled genome sequence.
+Finally, we will use RepeatMasker to create a masked version of our assembled genome sequence.
 There are two versions of masking.
 Hard-masking means we replace every nucleotide in a repeat region with 'N' and soft-masking means we replace the normally capitalized nucleotides with lower-case nucleotides in repeat regions.
 Here we soft-mask (-xsmall) and do not mask low complexity elements (-nolow).

 	$ RepeatMasker -lib [species_name].repeats -pa 8 -xsmall -nolow [genome.fasta]

 ### 5.1.2 [EDTA](https://github.com/oushujun/EDTA)